Open-Finance-Lab/FinRL_Contest_2023/README.md

   - [Resources](#resources)

 ## Task 1 Data Centric Stock Trading Starter Kit
+This task emphasizes data engineering in building FinRL agents.
+The contestants are encouraged to devise novel data-centric strategies to clean, transform, and aggregate stock data to improve trading performance, with the model being fixed.

+A dataset containing OHLCV data for stocks is provided.
+Contestants are free to design data processing strategies and perform feature engineering, such as constructing new indicators based on existing and/or external market data.

 We will evaluate code with Python 3.10.12 on Ubuntu 22.04.2 LTS.
 Please download task-1-stock-trading-starter-kit.zip.
 To utilize FinRL library, please install required packages first:
 ```
 pip install swig
 pip install box2d
 pip install git+https://github.com/AI4Finance-Foundation/FinRL.git
 ```

 ### Data
 We provide the OHLCV data for 29 stocks from Jul 1, 2010 to Oct 24, 2023, for a total of 97208 pieces of data.